ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sag/veeam-cr-sag-vsrx.md

 The New-PSSession module requires PowerShell 7.
 For more information, see [Installing the MSI package](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.4&viewFallbackFrom=powershell-7.2#msi){: external}.
 {: note}

 Another option is to use the Posh-Junos® PowerShell module to interface with the vSRX directly from the Veeam backup server.
-For more information, see [Scripting how to: Windows® PowerShell](https://community.juniper.net/browse/blogs/blogviewer?blogkey=0903395c-8f62-433d-be52-ad636d75ed9c){: external}.
+For more information, see [Scripting How-To: Windows® PowerShell](https://community.juniper.net/browse/blogs/blogviewer?blogkey=0903395c-8f62-433d-be52-ad636d75ed9c){: external}.

 ## Opening and closing the airgap
 {: #veeam-cr-sag-vsrx-airgap}